Diploma of Professional Writing and Editing - 22091VIC

 - self-assessment and reflection.

-All programs are delivered in English.
+All courses are delivered in English.
 You can access online resources through the myRMIT student portal.

 All writing projects have an "industry-ready" focus, designed to produce marketable work at a high standard.
 Industry speakers regularly address classes and in some cases will contribute to assessment of projects.

-The major study areas in this program focus on:
+The major study areas in this course focus on:

 - professional writing